FEMM discography

-The discography of Japanese female duo FEMM includes one studio album, one remix album, two extended plays, four remix singles, and ten singles.
+The discography of Japanese female duo FEMM includes three studio albums, two remix albums, six extended plays, four remix singles, and twenty-one singles.
 All of their English and Japanese musical releases have been with Maximum10 and Avex Music Creative Inc., two sub-division record labels of Avex Group.

 FEMM, who debuted under the abbreviated name Far East Mention Mannequins, originally debuted with several singles and an extended play (EP) Astroboy.
 Performing in the English language, they released several singles through digital retail stores including iTunes Store and Amazon.com; some of the singles include "Kill the DJ", "Fxxk Boyz Get Money", and "Dead Wrong".
 FEMM released their debut studio album Femm-Isation (2014) through digital retail stores, and was a collection of songs that FEMM released premiered through their official YouTube channel.
 After signing an exclusive distribution deal with London-based record label JPU Records, FEMM released their debut physical release Pow!/L.C.S., which also issued a double album with the physical edition of Femm-Isation.

 Throughout their career, FEMM have released several music videos to support the release of their singles.
 FEMM have also promoted their work by releasing remix versions of their previous singles.
 FEMM released their first remix album in 2014, Femm-Isation Instrumentals, which is an album containing instrumental versions of their debut album.